 Just like the Irish Potatoes, Coconut Cream Eggs are some of my favourite candies!
-Again, there are few ingredients with coconut featuring.
 I used to ask for them to be sent to Scotland for me!
-Silly, I know…Luckily, last Spring during my extended visit to the U.S., my mom taught me how to make them.
+Silly, I know…Luckily, last spring during my extended visit to the U.S., my mom taught me how to make them.

 - Take an 8 oz package of cream cheese and let it soften.

 - Mix in about 10-12 oz of unsweetened shredded coconut until the main flavour is coconut.

 - Mix in a bit of confectioner’s sugar to slightly sweeten it.
 Do not make it too sweet since you will later be dipping them in chocolate.